Chieze-Franklin/Bolt.js-Book/users-api.md

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of app [objects](objects.md).
+If there is no error during the processing of the request, the `body` field of the response should hold an array of user [objects](objects.md).

 ---